QBR meeting agenda template for B2B sales — prospect call and internal alignment included

 • Stakeholders + process: “Who’s involved?
 What’s the buying path?” (evaluation → trial/pilot → approvals → contract/PO)

-Optional: Want better discovery questions?
-Start here: Active Listening.
+Optional: Want a full bank of discovery questions?
+Start here: B2B Discovery Questions.

 • 0:18–0:23 — Confirm what you heard